micmejia/bible-dump/AMPC/Jude/Jude 1.md

-But you, beloved, build yourselves up [founded] on your most holy faith [[^d]make progress, rise like an edifice higher and higher], praying in the Holy Spirit;
+But you, beloved, build yourselves up [founded] on your most holy faith [make progress, rise like an edifice higher and higher], praying in the Holy Spirit;